Skip to main content

 Writing Logs to Both Console and File

-The following example will write the logs to both test.log and stdout:
+Write to both test.log and stdout:

 // Output to ./test.log file